 James has been riding horses since 2011 and has experience in Western, English, and Saddleseat.
 During his time at summer horse camps, he found his love of teaching children about horses.
 James grew up with a mild case of Cerebral Palsy that gave him an opportunity to try horseback riding in order to strengthen his muscles.
 In 2019, James earned his certification as a Therapeutic Riding Instructor with PATH Int’l.
 During James’ lessons, riders are taught to be confident and safe while still having fun.
 He often uses games to keep riders engaged and focused as they learn.
 Knowing his students, setting goals, and including families in the learning process are all important parts of James’ teaching philosophy.

-Susie is a registered nurse, board certified in cardiac rehab nursing.
+Susie is a retired registered nurse, board certified in cardiac rehab nursing.
 She graduated with an Associate’s degree from Indiana Central College (now University of Indianapolis) and earned her Bachelor’s from Indiana Wesleyan University.
 She worked as the manager of Cardiopulmonary Rehabilitation since 1979 at Indiana University Health Bloomington.
 She also managed the Advanced Heart Care Center, retiring in June 2018.
 She has volunteered at PALS since 2002.

-Jamie Pratt earned his doctorate degree in accounting from Indiana University in 1977 and since then held faculty positons at the University of Washington (Seattle), University of Zurich, Northwestern and INSEAD (Fontainebleau, France), returning to Indiana University in 1990.
+Jamie Pratt earned his doctorate degree in accounting from Indiana University in 1977 and since then held faculty positions at the University of Washington (Seattle), University of Zurich, Northwestern and INSEAD (Fontainebleau, France), returning to Indiana University in 1990.
 He and his wife (Kathy) have been married for almost 40 years and they have three grown children and their first grandchild.
 Jamie is interested in serving on the PALS board because he considers it a creative and useful community service with a well-run operation that has potential to grow and prosper.
 He believes that his financial knowledge can be put to good use in such a setting